skyleilani/CodeReview/README.md

  for reference, the equation for the mandelbrot fractal is *Z = Z^2 + C*

+ The code snippet above is the core of this mandelbrot explorer, as without it we have no mandelbrot to explore.
+ It's a fragment shader, so it's essentially placing potential pixels based on this iterative function we have.

  This is an Image Effect shader written in Open GL Shading Language (GLSL) rendered in Unity.

  The movement (ability to use WASD keys to navigate the fractal) is written in a C# script.